Financial aid •

 You also have to consider whether the debt burden is worth the education you’re receiving.
 If you’re attending a top school in the US, going into debt could be worth it.
 Otherwise, you might wind up with significant debt that you have trouble repaying.

 International students don’t get access to all of the same financial aid that American students can receive.
 However, that doesn’t mean that help isn’t out there!
 Scholarships, grants, student loans, and other sources of funding can help you afford the cost of higher education in the United States.

 With Mos, you get access to the largest scholarship pool in America.
-As if that’s not enough, you also get a personal advisor who can help you with your school finances.
 Plus, it even makes banking easier with access to more than 50,000 ATMs.
 You can even send and receive money instantly without additional fees.
 Read more about how we can help make your financial life easier on our website.